guialexsdev/webmap-utilities/README.md

 This algorithm applies the Aerial Perspective effect to a hillshade.
 This effect consists in reducing the contrast of a hillshade in lower regions and increasing it in higher regions.
 The result is more pleasant hillshade layer.

-**Important: This algorithm creates 2 layers that need to be in a specific order.
-If the layers have not been created in the correct order, order them manually.**

 To use this algorithm, click ![](/images/aerial_perspective.png) and follow the instructions described there.

 ### ![](/images/relief_creator.png) Creating a Shaded Relief with two light sources

 This algorithm combines two hillshades, created with two different light sources and with different brightness and contrast settings, to generate a Shaded Relief visually light and with good level of detail.
 The Aerial Perspective effect is automatically applied.

+Important: This algorithm creates 2 layers that need to be in a specific order.
+If the layers have not been created in the correct order, order them manually.

 To use this algorithm, click ![](/images/relief_creator.png) and follow the instructions described there.